LucasSilvaFerreira/GTF_manager/README.md

     gtf = GTF_manager('path/to/my_gtf_file.gtf')
 ```

-GTF_manager separates the file lines in two main object types: 'genes' and 'transcripts'.
+GTF_manager separates the file lines in two main object types:  `genes` and `transcripts`.
-The 'genes' contains the description about total locus and all keep a list of all transcripts inside that locus.
+The `genes` contains the description about a complete locus and keep a list of all `transcripts` inside that locus.

 To print all gene locus in bed6 format in your screen you need the function `gene_list_to_bed6`:
 ```
     for genebed6 in gtf.gene_list_to_bed6(): #